sandoche/Wine-Flashcards-Anki/README.md

 ## From Excel to Anki

+### Solution A

 1. Export to CSV (One sheet per CSV)
 2. Convert to UTF-8 with notepad++
+3. Import with Anki

+### Solution B

+1. Copy the cells on google spreadsheet
+2. Export to CSV
 3. Import with Anki

 ## To do